IGEM/G/8 Edition 2 - Handling, transport and storage of polyethylene (PE) pipes and fittings

 Introduction

-1.2 This Standard has been drafted by the Institution of Gas Engineers and Managers' (IGEM) Gas Transmission and Distribution Committee, subsequently approved by that Committee and published by the authority of the Council of IGEM.
+1.2 This Standard has been drafted by the Institution of Gas Engineers and Managers (IGEM) Panel, appointed by IGEM’s Gas Utilisation Committee and has been approved by IGEM’s Technical Co-ordinating Committee on behalf of the Council of IGEM.

-1.3 This Standard may be used in the handling, transport and storage of polyethylene (PE) components to be used in any fuel gas installation, such as those designed and installed in accordance with IGE/TD/3, IGE/TD/4, IGE/TD/13, IGEM/UP/2, etc.
+1.3 This Standard may be used in the handling, transport and storage of polyethylene (PE) components to be used in any fuel gas installation, such as those designed and installed in accordance with IGEM/TD/3, IGE/TD/4, IGEM/TD/13, IGEM/TD/19 IGEM/UP/2, etc.

-1.4 In 2009, the UK Plastic Pipes Industry issued “Guidelines for the safe delivery and unloading of plastic pipes to customers’ sites” (see A2.7).
-These Guidelines received the written support of the Head of Injuries Reduction Programme, Health and Safety Executive (HSE).
-This Standard embraces the content of the Guidelines in terms of risk assessment, order placement, and receiving and unloading pipe deliveries.
+1.4 The UK Polyethylene Pipe Industry has a free to download publication “Guidelines for the safe delivery and unloading of polyethylene pipes” (see A2.7) which has the written support of the Head of Injuries Reduction Programme, Health and Safety Executive (HSE) in the introduction.
+This Standard embraces the content A2.7of the Guidelines in terms of risk assessment, order placement, and receiving and unloading pipe deliveries.
 The opportunity has also been taken to update the Standard in terms of references, definitions, and prescription.

 1.5 It is now widely accepted that the majority of accidents in industry generally are in some measure attributable to human as well as technical factors.
 People who initiated actions that caused or contributed to accidents might have acted in a more appropriate manner to prevent them.

-To assist in the control of risk and proper management of these human factors, due cognisance should be taken of HSG48.
+To assist in the control of risk and proper management of these human factors, due consideration should be taken of HSG48 – Reducing error and influencing behaviour.

-1.6 The primary responsibility for compliance with legal duties rests with the employer.
-The fact that certain employees, for example “responsible engineers”, are allowed to exercise their professional judgement does not allow employers to abrogate their primary responsibilities.
-Employers must:
+1.6 The primary responsibility for compliance with legal duties relating to health and safety at work rests with the employer.
+The fact that certain employees, for example "responsible engineers" are allowed to exercise their professional judgement does not allow employers to abrogate their primary responsibilities.
+Employers are required to:

 - have done everything to ensure, so far as is reasonably practicable, that there are no better protective measures that can be taken other than relying on the exercise of professional judgement by "responsible engineers"